Support

 • Display Orientation - This option should only be used if your player operating system does not support changing the orientation as we recommend the adjustment on an operating system level instead..
 You have the option of portrait (Clockwise) and portrait (Counter-clockwise).

 • UserAgent - UserAgent is a piece of text that browsers use to identify itself to the web server.
-Certain websites will render a mobile view if they detect Android userAgent, altough the site is displayed on a big screen.
-With this option you can work around this issue and spoof a desktop computer's UserAgent.
+Certain websites will render a mobile view if they detect Android userAgent, although the site is displayed on a big screen.
+With this option, you can work around this issue and spoof a desktop computer's UserAgent.
 The UserAgent lets you pick Default, Mobile, Desktop, or Custom.

 • Tags - If you are using tags they will be listed here.
 You also can find and add a tag.